Raku-Steering-Council/Papers/nominations/2020/voting-form.md

 Please vote for 0-5 candidates below by placing an "X" in the brackets of each of those candidates below.

 Ballots containing more than 5 votes will not be counted.
 Will will reach out to you if time permits to correct or clarify invalid or unreadable ballots.
+If you submit multiple ballots, only the most recent one received before the deadline will be counted.

 Please enter your github ID in the first blank of the BODY.